Getting to Know Judy Martin

 7. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin combines an engineer's sensibility with an artist's vision to make the beautiful possible and the process satisfying.

 Answer: “Truth is truth.”
 You might say she was genetically programmed to perform such a function, like some sort of Robo-Quilter.
-Judy's father was an engineer; her sister is a NASA scientist; her brother works for Boeing; she was valedictorian of her high school class of 1000 students; she graduated Summa Cum Laude from the University of California at Santa Barbara; she has artists up and down the family tree.
+Judy's father was an engineer; her sister is a retired NASA scientist; her brother works for Boeing; she was valedictorian of her high school class of 1000 students; she graduated Summa Cum Laude from the University of California at Santa Barbara; she has artists up and down the family tree.
 If you're looking for someone to give you common-sense advice, uncommonly beautiful patterns, and sensible instructions, who better than Judy Martin?
 Her pedigree is unsurpassed.
 Yea, verily.

 8. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin is the name of a village in New Mexico.